 South Ridge, Class 2+

-Deer Creek Road/FSR-097 is located on ID-75, 1.9 miles N of the street light at Albertson’s in Hailey, ID.
-Turn L/W onto [signed] Deer Creek Road and drive 4.0 miles to the Sawtooth National Forest boundary.
-Park in a pullout on the R/N side of the road just inside the boundary.
+Deer Creek Road/FSR-097 is located on ID-75, 1.9 miles north of the street light at Albertson’s in Hailey, ID.
+Turn left/west onto [signed] Deer Creek Road and drive 4.0 miles to the Sawtooth National Forest boundary.
+Park in a pullout on the right/north side of the road just inside the boundary.
 The elevation here is 5,610 feet.

-From the NF boundary, scramble up VERY STEEP, loose scree/talus (Class 2+).
-Stay to the L/W of the cattle fence that serves as the border between private and public land.
+From the National Forest boundary, scramble up VERY STEEP, loose scree/talus (Class 2+).
+Stay to the left/west of the cattle fence that serves as the border between private and public land.
 The slope eases after about 200 vertical feet of ascent and grass/scrub takes over.
-Continue to follow the fence row until it moves away and to the R/E of the ridge crest.
-Grind your way up the well-defined ridge until you reach the [lower] East Summit of Peak 7405.
+Continue to follow the fence row until it moves away and to the right/east of the ridge crest.
+Grind your way up the well-defined ridge until you reach the [lower] east summit of Peak 7405.

-It is VERY CLOSE in height to the [true] measured West Summit.
-Stand atop both summits, JUST TO BE SURE.
+It is VERY CLOSE in height to the true/measured west summit.
+Stand atop both summits JUST TO BE SURE.
 There is a minor saddle that separates them.
-The East Summit is a gentle scrub hump.
-The West Summit is a scrub hump with some embedded protruding talus.
-The West Summit had a small cairn, so I enlargened it with the few pieces of loose talus that I could find.
+The east summit is a gentle scrub hump.
+The west summit is a scrub hump with some embedded protruding talus.
+The west summit had a small cairn so I enlarged it with the few pieces of loose talus that I could find.

-From the West Summit, return to the East Summit and begin the tedious, up-and-down ridge traverse NE to Peak 7315.
-The ridge terrain is not rocky, but it does have sections of aspens and brush that get a bit thick.
+From the west summit, return to the east summit and begin the tedious, up-and-down ridge traverse northeast to Peak 7315.
+The ridge terrain is not rocky but it does have sections of aspens and brush that get a bit thick.
 You will find occasional elk trails on the ridge to help expedite your journey.
-After a couple of ridge humps and minor saddles, you will reach the final saddle at the base of the West Ridge of Peak 7315.
-This is the terminus of the Northeast Ridge of Peak 7405.
+After a couple of ridge humps and minor saddles, you reach the final saddle at the base of the west ridge of Peak 7315.
+This is the terminus of the northeast ridge of Peak 7405.
 In spite of areas of private land on the ridge crest, there is no signage or fencing prohibiting entry into this area.